 You can see another method to achieve an earthenware look when I shared this DIY Faux Earthenware Vessel.

-Then, once the plaster is set, you can use a light grit sand paper to smooth any rough edges.
+Then, once the plaster is set, you can use light-grit sandpaper to smooth any rough edges.

 Add Color to your Thrifted Lamp

 The next step will depend on what exact finish you like.
-I had two different inspiration lamps in mind as I worked on this project.
-One from Pottery Barn with all the texture and the other from Anthropologie with the colors.
-So I did a mix of both.
+As I worked on this project, I had two different inspiration lamps in mind: one from Pottery Barn with all the texture and the other from Anthropologie with the colors.
+So, I did a mix of both.

-I choose 3 colors for my lamp.
-First, the base is Graphite Chalk Paint and the bottom is French Linen.
+I chose three colors for my lamp.
+First, the base is Graphite Chalk Paint, and the bottom is French Linen.

 Seal with Wax